zyx124/lahman_baseball_my_sql/README.md

 The original data is in the compressed sql file.

-Deployed on REST API, the queries can be implemented in browser or other test tools like Postman.
+The REST API is deployed by python and FLask, the queries can be implemented in browser or other test tools like Postman.

 After running ```aeneid.py```, the following types of queries can be done: